Mustapha-Smail/mern-template/README.md

 npm install
 ```

-- Create a file name `.env` in your root folder and set the port you want your backend to run in :
+- Create a file name `.env` in your root folder and set the port you want your backend to run in : <br>
 *By default it's 5000*
 ```shell
 PORT=5000
 ```
-- Create another `.env` file in the `frontend` folder and set the URL of your backend :
+- Create another `.env` file in the `frontend` folder and set the URL of your backend : <br>
 *DO NOT change the variable name*
 ```shell
 REACT_APP_BE_URL=http://localhost:5000/